 Trading activities are market operations which gain profits by taking advantage of fluctuations of market prices in the short-term or price differences among markets.
 At SMFG, we assess and manage the market risk of trading activities on a daily basis, by utilizing VaR and other tools.

-The table at the bottom of the previous page shows the VaR results of the Group's trading activities during fiscal 2013.
-Because of the nature of trading, the VaR fluctuated sharply during fiscal 2013, in line with changes in our investment positions.
+The table on the previous page shows the VaR results of the Group's trading activities during fiscal 2014.
+Because of the nature of trading, the VaR fluctuated sharply during fiscal 2014, in line with changes in our investment positions.